just-being-aryan/The-Dice-Game-Advanced-/README.md

 # The-Dice-Game-Advanced-
-This Dice Game additionally calculates the score as well and tells the winner when either of the player scored 10 points
+This Dice Game additionally calculates the score and tells the winner when either of the players scored 10 points